adonoho/DDGActivity/Readme.md

 Object oriented languages have always allowed a programmer to add both methods and ivars to any class.
 Apple recommends you should not over-ride some Cocoa/Cocoa Touch classes.
 Hence, you cannot use inheritance to add ivars and methods to those classes.
 Of course, Objective-C has always offered the category mechanism as a way to add arbitrary methods to any class.
 But historically, categories cannot add ivars.
-Apple has addressed this in the modern Objective-C runtime with a mechanism called associatied references.
+Apple has addressed this in the modern Objective-C runtime with a mechanism called associated references.
 I have tested this code on iOS v4+.

 The example app shows you how use an associated reference to add a `UIActivityIndicatorView` to every `UIView`, just as if it was any other ivar.